 - Children younger than 3 months should be given intravenous cefotaxime plus either amoxicillin or ampicillin.
 NB: ceftriaxone should not be used in premature babies or in babies with jaundice, hypoalbuminaemia or acidosis, as it may exacerbate hyperbilirubinaemia.

-Meningitis caused by meningococci
+Meningitis caused by meningococci (N. meningitidis)

-See also separate article Meningococcal Disease.
+See also the separate Meningococcal Disease article.

-Meningitis caused by pneumococci
+Meningitis caused by S. pneumoniae

 Meningitis caused by H. influenzae type b